cetic/honeypot/State Ot Art.md

 ![Basic Honeypot Example](/IMAGES/honeypot-basic-diagram.png)
+[^18]
+<b> Fig.1 - Basic diagram of an environment using honeypots </b>

+This figure (Fig.1) shows the extent to which IOT and production environments coexist with honeypots.
+On the one hand, "IOT"-type connected objects, which are found in everyday life and which are required to make life easier for users.
+On the other hand, the production environments of companies which allow their legitimate users to connect from the Internet in order to reach corporate resources.
+By trying to access any potentially exploitable resource, attackers will also find themselves faced with honeypots.
+These honeypots, depending on their characteristics, will adopt behaviors to study attackers' strategies, highlight vulnerabilities and protect legitimate systems.
+By honeypot we mean a system capable of reproducing or simulating the behavior of a real component.
+For example, a honeypot phone will simulate the use of the SIP protocol and allow requests to be sent on port 5060.
+A "database" type honeypot will simulate the behavior of a real database and may even contain decoy data that can be traced later.

 ## Characteristics of honeypots
 The honeypots can be classied by means of different orthogonal features [^1].

 ![Honeypot Characteristics](/IMAGES/Honeypot-Characteristics.drawio.png)
+[^19]
+<b> Fig.2 - Diagram of the different characteristics of a honeypot </b>

 In order to represent and understand the different characteristics of honeypots, a concrete example is used throughout this section.
 The example honeypot represents a wastewater treatment plant.

 Here is a diagram:

 ![Basic Honeypot Exemple](/IMAGES/wastewater-treatment-plant-honeypot.png)
+[^20]
+<b> Fig.3 - Diagram of a wastewater treatment plant honeypot </b>

-This example honeypot represents the infrastructure of the wastewater treatment plant [^12].
-It is made of a firewall acting as a gateway to and from the outside.
+The context used as the honeypot example represents the infrastructure of the wastewater treatment plant [^12].
+Depending on the characteristics and according to the needs, we will consider either a part or the entire infrastructure as being the honeypot.
+It consists of a firewall serving as a gateway to and from the outside.
 Within the network, we find the elements usually constituting this type of industry.
-There is a SCADA, the control and data acquisition system, but also a history server, allowing this data to be stored over time.
-These systems are connected directly to PLCs.
-PLCs make it possible, on the one hand, to retrieve information from the various sensors (water temperature, flow rates, etc.), and on the other hand, to send orders and commands to the various actuators (valves, bypass, ... ).
-While some of these components (sensors and actuators) are directly connected to a PLC, others may be located in relatively distant geographical positions.
-RIOs (Remote Input/Output) are then used to make the link between the PLC and the components.
-Finally, all the components are visualized and controled by the engineers and technicians from the Humain-Machine Interface.
+There is a SCADA, the control and data acquisition system, but also a log server, allowing this data to be stored over time.
+These systems are directly connected to the PLCs.
+The automatons make it possible, on the one hand, to recover information from the various sensors (water temperature, flow rates, etc.), and on the other hand, to send orders and commands to the various actuators (valves, bypass , ... ).
+If some of these components (sensors and actuators) are directly connected to a PLC, others can be located in relatively distant geographical positions.
+The RIOs (Remote Input/Output) are then used to make the link between the PLC and the components.
+Finally, all the components are visualized and checked by the engineers and technicians of the Man-Machine Interface.
 This interface is comparable to a traditional workstation.

 ### Interaction Level
 The interaction level of the honeypot indicates to what extent its functionality is exposed.
 Two values are used to define it [^3]: